hufflk96/socialnetworkingapi/README.md

 ## Usage

-Use your browser or an app like [Insomnia](https://insomnia.rest/) to test the REST API.
+You can use [Insomnia](https://insomnia.rest/) to test the REST API.

 ## Contact Me